SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### Tournament Spirits

 Debate tournaments have a stark difference between expectations and reality for anyone new to them.
+If you don't educate juniors on the tournament experience, then
+- They might reach home later than they told their parents to expect them.
+- They might miss out on eating food at all if you don't tell them the strategic time to eat food.
-If you don't educate Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise
+- There are a lot of possible logistic issues like all members of a team f Especially in tourneys, ask questions about rounds, constantly acknowledge their existence, judging feels really lonely otherwise